twosixlabs/armory/docs/logging.md

     log.trace - even more verbose than debug log.success - report that something completed ok

-These functions take one string argument
+All these functions take one string argument

     log.success(f'uploaded {file} to {server}')